Brijuni Islands National Park off the western coast of Istria

 • Calm and peaceful atmosphere

-• Golden autumn light for photos
+• Golden autumn light for photographs

 • Excellent for unhurried visits